Read This First

 Prompt 3: Steel-man the notion there is a risk that humans could empathiz e themselves into poverty or extinction.

-The central claim is this: Empathy, often celebrated as a virtue that fosters kindness and solidarity, could—if left unchecked or applied excessively—pose a risk to human survival and prosperity.
+In plain terms: Empathy, often celebrated as a virtue that fosters kindness and solidarity, could—if left unchecked or applied excessively—pose a risk to human survival and prosperity.

 Prioritize the needs of others over one’s own